upsun/bigfoot-multiapp-example/README.md

 ### Local development

-This section provides instructions for running the `Bigfoot Multi-app` template locally, connected to a local database instance.
+This section provides instructions for running the `Bigfoot Multi-app Example`  locally, connected to a local database instance.

 In all cases for developing with Upsun, it's important to develop on an isolated environment - do not connect to data on your production environment when developing locally.

 Each of the options below assume that you have already deployed this template to Upsun, as well as the following starting commands:

-1. Install the Symfony CLI
+1. Install the Upsun CLI

-   Follow the instructions to [install the Symfony CLI](https://symfony.com/download) for your operating system.
+   Follow the instructions to [install the Upsun CLI](https://docs.upsun.com/administration/cli.html) for your operating system.
-   You can verify the installation by logging in (`symfony login`) and listing your projects (`symfony project:list`).
+   You can verify the installation by logging in (`upsun login`) and listing your projects (`upsun project:list`).

-1. Find your `PROJECT_ID` by running the command `symfony project:list`
+1. Find your `PROJECT_ID` by running the command `upsun project:list`

    ```bash
    +---------------+------------------------------------+------------------+---------------------------------+